bguiz/blog.bguiz.com/src/documents/presentations/publish-websites-reactjs/index.md

 I came across an O'Rly "definitive guide" parody book cover generator, and I couldn't resist making one for this presentation.

-But this is in no way the defintiev guide to anything, so just ignore this really
+But this is in no way the definitive guide to anything, so just ignore this really

 This talk is pretty much a quick overview

+=SLIDE=

+# Software Philosophy <!-- .element: id="philosophy" -->

+=SPEAKERNOTES=

+Is the act of writing code an art or a science?

+Who knows?

+The question I have been pondering, however, is much more specific, and I kept coming back to it over and over when creating reactpub, and it is...

 =SLIDE=